Causal Invariance Learning via Efficient Nonconvex Optimization: Introduction

-Lastly, we validate our proposed algorithm through empirical studies, demonstrating its superior performance in terms of both estimation accuracy and computational efficiency {within the additive intervention regime,} compared to existing causal invariance learning methods.
+Lastly, we validate NegDRO through empirical studies, demonstrating its superior performance in terms of both estimation accuracy and computational efficiency within the additive intervention regime, compared to existing causal invariance learning methods.

-To summarize, the main contributions of this paper are as follows: \begin{enumerate} \item We propose a general class of causal identification conditions in the additive intervention regime, and identify a nearly necessary and sufficient condition for ensuring the uniqueness of the invariant prediction model.
+To summarize, the main contributions of this paper are as follows: \begin{enumerate} \item We propose a novel continuous nonconvex NegDRO formulation for causal invariance learning. \item We establish the sufficient and nearly necessary causal identification condition under which the invariant prediction model is unique in the additive intervention regime, ensuring alignment between the invariant prediction model and the causal outcome model. \item Despite nonconvexity, we show that any (generalized) stationary point of NegDRO is nearly globally optimal, and propose a computationally efficient algorithm with convergence rates in both sample size and iteration complexity to recover the causal outcome model. \item Under a more general limited intervention regime, we establish a weaker causal identification condition for NegDRO and provide insights on how optimization outperforms invariance testing. \end{enumerate}

-\item We formulate causal invariance learning as a continuous nonconvex optimization problem, whose global optimizer corresponds to the causal outcome model under the proposed identification condition.

-\item We show that any (generalized) stationary point of NegDRO is globally optimal, under causal identification conditions, which leads to a computationally efficient algorithm for causal discovery. \end{enumerate}